en0/webskel2/README.md

 Note: env/ is excluded in .gitignore.

 ## Editor environment
 Create a virtual environment to facilitate editor completers.
+This should be done in a diffrent terminal if you are using VIM.
+Any setup required for your editor is not covered in this readme.

 ```bash
 # From project root: